Police officer killed in shooting in Gwinnett County near middle school

 Police also responded to an officer-involved shooting in Richmond.

-The Terrell County shooting that happened just before midnight brought the total cases of shootings involving police or deputies in Georgia up to 75.
-The total for all of 2017 was 97.
+The Terrell County shooting that happened just before midnight brought the total cases of shootings involving police or deputies in Georgia during 2018 up to 75.
+The total number of police-involved shootings in Georgia for all of 2017 was 97.